StevenM1/InterpretationRLdev/README.md

 - scenarios_5_6.R contains code that covers the effects of differences in inverse temperatures and outcome sensitivity.

 - scenario_7_misspecification.R contains code that covers the model misspecification case of scenario 7.
 Note that this code slightly adapted some of the functions defined in simulation_functions.R; hence they're re-defined in there.

+The scenarios_manuscript_v1 folder contains code corresponding to the original submitted version of the manuscript.